la-ots/pelican/docs/foundation/typography.md

 ## Typeface

-Pelican’s typeface is <a href="https://public-sans.digital.gov/" target="_blank">Public Sans</a>, designed by USWDS.
+Pelican’s typeface is Public Sans, designed by USWDS.
 It is also a variable font, so the download sizes are smaller.
-Because <a href="https://fonts.google.com/specimen/Public+Sans" target="_blank">Public Sans is available from Google Fonts</a>, it’s ready-to-use in Figma.
+Because <a href="https://fonts.google.com/specimen/Public+Sans" target="_blank">Public Sans is available from Google Fonts</a>, it’s ready-to-use in Figma and easy to deploy to a web product.

 ## Headings